 2.1.
 Literature Search Using PubMed

-A literature search for gene signatures was conducted using PubMed to select studies from 2015 to 2020.
+A literature search for gene signatures was conducted using PubMed to select studies from 2015 to 2020 (Figure A1), given that the search was carried out in January 2021, from this date, we performed the analyses and wrote the manuscript.
+The majority of papers were published in the last five years since 2020, therefore we excluded the period of 2008 to 2014.
 The PubMed query of terms comprised the following: (renal OR kidney) AND (clear cell) AND (cancer) AND (prognosis OR survival OR outcomes) AND (regression) AND (gene signature).
-The search was conducted in January 2021.

-The search query resulted in 70 papers, and we adopted the following as inclusion criteria: original articles on human ccRCC about survival prognosis or tumor staging classification.
+The search query resulted in 77 papers, and we adopted the following as inclusion criteria: original articles on human ccRCC about survival prognosis or tumor staging classification.
 The exclusion criteria consisted of the following: reviews, editorials, conferences, or abstracts; studies about other RCC subtypes, such as pRCC, ChRCC, or Sarcomatoid renal cell carcinoma; and studies that evaluated genes based on their corresponding patient prognoses depending on chosen treatment, on biomarkers predicting treatment resistance, or on tolerance to renal allograft.
 Ultimately, we adopted 14 gene signatures with a total of 221 unique genes (Table A1).